Death of David Bowie: Angie Bowie and "David's dead" Celebrity Big Brother incident

-At the time of Bowie's death, his ex-wife Angie was competing as a housemate on the seventeenth season of Celebrity Big Brother in the United Kingdom.
+At the time of Bowie's death, his ex-wife Angie was competing as a housemate on the seventeenth series of Celebrity Big Brother in the United Kingdom.
 After the show's producers informed her of his death off camera, Angie returned to the house and confided in fellow housemate Tiffany Pollard, exclaiming "David's dead".
 Pollard however thought she was referring to David Gest, another housemate on the show who had been unwell for several days.
 Pollard became hysterical, resulting in other housemates going to check on Gest, who was in the bedroom asleep.
 Angie decided to voluntarily leave the house a week later, following Gest who had left for medical reasons two days earlier.
 Gest died three months later.

 Homages from outside of popular culture

 British Prime Minister David Cameron paid tribute to Bowie, calling him "an immense British talent" and stating "musically, creatively, artistically, David Bowie was a genius".

 The German Foreign Office tweeted "Good-bye, David Bowie.
 You are now among #Heroes.
 Thank you for helping to bring down the #wall", referencing Bowie's time in Berlin in the 1970s as well as his 1987 concert near the Berlin wall.

 Vatican Cardinal Gianfranco Ravasi tweeted some of the words to Bowie's song "Space Oddity" in memoriam after Bowie's death.

 Given the astronomical theme of several of his works, tributes came from numerous astronauts and astronomers, including Chris Hadfield and Neil deGrasse Tyson.
 NASA tweeted "The stars look very different today" from their Twitter account, directly quoting "Space Oddity".